-Muamba de Galinha de Angola or Galinha rija (chicken)
+Muamba de Galinha de Angola or Galinha Rija (Moambe chicken)

 Funge – Cassava flour porridge

-This is the base of the Angolan diet and is made of fuba (flour) of cassava or corn.
+This is the base of the Angolan diet and it’s eaten almost every day by Angolans.
+Funge is made of fuba (flour) of cassava or corn.
 The north of Angola uses more fuba of cassava and the south uses fuba of corn.
 The texture of funge is very sticky and doesn’t have much of a flavor, so it’s best eaten with the sauce.

-It is a typical Angolan and São Tomé and Principe dish, dried and fresh fish, okra, tomato, sweet potato leaves, palm oil.
+Fish Calulu is a typical Angolan and São Tomé and Principe dish.
+It’s cooked with dried and fresh fish, okra, tomato, sweet potato leaves, palm oil.
 It is served with funge and beans in palm oil.

-This is not as much as typical Angolan dish, but there is so much lobster and it is so good in Angola that we decided to include them in the list, grilled or just boil, it is so good!
+This is not as much as typical Angolan dish, but there is so much lobster and it is so good in Angola that we decided to include them in the list of things to eat in Angola.
+Grilled or just boiled, it is so good!